How to make sense of #Garissa

 Harry Misiko, “How Kenya made itself vulnerable to terror,” on the Washington Post’s WorldViews blog.

-Maina Kiai in Kenya’s Daily Nation,”To eliminate insecurity, we must not be tempted to take unlawful decisions
+Maina Kiai in Kenya’s Daily Nation,”To eliminate insecurity, we must not be tempted to take unlawful decisions”

 Political science graduate student Ken Opalo on his blog about “Five Things About Al-Shabaab and the Somalia Question.”

-Historian Matt Carotenuto on “Terrorism and Violence in Kenya: Balancing a Global vs Local View
+Historian Matt Carotenuto on “Terrorism and Violence in Kenya: Balancing a Global vs Local View”

-Samira Salwani, “Corruption and Terror: Somali Community in Kenya Caught in the Crossfire
+Samira Salwani, “Corruption and Terror: Somali Community in Kenya Caught in the Crossfire”

-This documentary made 2 years ago by Al Jazeera reporter Mohammed Adow (you would recognize him his recent reporting on Nigeria’s general election) about Garissa, which also happens to be his hometown.
+This documentary film made 2 years ago by Al Jazeera reporter Mohammed Adow (you would recognize him his recent reporting on Nigeria’s general election) about Garissa, which also happens to be his hometown.
 The film, which is very personal, also gives a good history of state violence in Kenya’s North Eastern Province, where Garissa is located.
 The North Eastern Province is “the country’s third-largest region, borders Somalia and is exclusively inhabited by ethnic Somalis.”

 Al Jazeera English just published this piece by Adow: “Why al-Shabab has gained foothold in Kenya.”